grafana/mimir/docs/sources/architecture/alertmanager.md

 Each tenant has their Alertmanager configuration that defines notifications receivers and alerting routes.
 The Mimir Alertmanager uses the same configuration file as the Prometheus Alertmanager.

+> **Note:**
+The Mimir Alertmanager exposes the configuration API under the path set by the `-server.path-prefix` flag and not the path set by the `-http.alertmanager-http-prefix` flag.
+With the default configuration of `-server.path-prefix`, the Alertmanager URL used as the `mimirtool` `--address` flag has no path portion.

 To upload a tenant's Alertmanager configuration using `mimirtool`:

 ```bash